figtools/figgy.docs/docs/faq/index.md

 - Current installed Figgy version
 - Command types run: [get, put, delete, sync, etc], and the # of times each command has been run.
 - A random GUUID associated with your user.
 No personal data is collected.
+- Platform used [Windows / Linux / MacOs]

 The data is cached in a file at this location: `~/.figgy/cache/other/usage-metrics-cache.json`.
 Feel free to take a look.
 The data is reported to `https://api.figgy.dev/v1/log-metrics` once per day.